torvalds/linux/Documentation/power/runtime_pm.rst

       success or error code if the request has not been queued up

   `int pm_request_autosuspend(struct device *dev);`
-    - schedule the execution of the subsystem-level suspend callback for the device when the autosuspend delay has expired; if the delay has already expired then the work item is queued up immediately
+    - Call pm_runtime_mark_last_busy() and schedule the execution of the subsystem-level suspend callback for the device when the autosuspend delay expires

   `int pm_schedule_suspend(struct device *dev, unsigned int delay);`
     - schedule the execution of the subsystem-level suspend callback for the